Dolybim/alx-system_engineering-devops/0x00-shell_basics/README.md

-This is a script for going home
+This is a script for listing in long format